-Thankfully, a cure exists.
-Michael I. Norton of Harvard Business School, Daniel Mochon of Yale, and Dan Ariely of Duke conducted a series of experiments to investigate the IKEA effect, a cognitive bias in which people place a disproportionately high value on self-made products.
-Participants were split into two groups: builders and non-builders.
+Thankfully, a cure for low employee engagement exists.
+Michael I. Norton of Harvard Business School, Daniel Mochon of Yale, and Dan Ariely of Duke conducted a series of experiments to investigate something called the IKEA effect.
+The IKEA effect is a cognitive bias in which people place more value on things they make themselves.
+In this study, participants were split into two groups: builders and non-builders.
 After each experiment, the researchers held an auction for each self-made product.
-People were willing to pay 63% more for products – be it IKEA furniture, lego toys, or origami creatures – if they successfully built them.
+In the auction, people were willing to pay 63% more for products – be it IKEA furniture, lego toys, or origami creatures – if they were the one to successfully build them.

 The IKEA Effect reveals our human tendency to love the things we create or contribute to.
 This behavioral economics principle has broad implications for businesses.

-It’s also important to set some transparent goals from the bottom-up.
-Goal-setting is meant to be a collaborative, continual process of measuring, tracking, and aligning employee efforts to company-wide objectives.
-But according to Deloitte, a leading management consulting firm, only 51% of companies even attempt to develop aligned goals, and, among these, only 6 percent regularly revisit them.
+An important component of including employees is setting transparent goals from the bottom of the company, up.
+Goal-setting should be a collaborative and ongoing process of measuring, tracking, and aligning employee efforts to company objectives.
+However, according to Deloitte, a leading management consulting firm, only 51% of companies attempt to develop aligned goals, and, among these, only 6% regularly revisit them.
 Moreover, Harvard Business Review (HBR) conducted a 9-year study that included more than 40 experiments and surveyed 8,000 managers in more than 250 companies.
-HBR researchers found that less than ⅓ of senior executives and 16% of frontline employees truly understand how strategic objectives connect with corporate priorities.
+HBR researchers found that less than ⅓ of senior executives and 16% of frontline employees truly understood how strategic objectives connect with corporate priorities.

 To avoid these problems, firms should adopt a system that helps everyone clearly define and track objectives as well as key performance indicators.
-Bruce Gil notes that cascading goals from the top-down align teams but over-alignment can stifle creativity and individual motivation.
+Bruce Gil notes that cascading goals from the top-down aligns teams, however over-alignment can lead back to the stifling of creativity and individual motivation.
 Organizations need to find a balance between collective commitment and creative freedom.
 This is where bottom-up OKRs come in.

 OKR culture embraces collaborative goal setting from the bottom-up.
-No one employee is the same.
+No two employees are alike.
 That is, everyone has different work styles, expectations, and values.
-Employee engagement is a highly personal process.
-Organizations that rely on broad, top-down engagement strategies miss the mark.
-With OKR, individuals are encouraged to create their own personal objectives and key results which align with team, department, and company goals.
+Employee engagement is a highly personal process, and needs to be recognized and addressed as such.
+Organizations that rely on broad, top-down engagement strategies are in danger of a complete lack of employee engagement.
+However, in utilizing OKRs, individuals are encouraged to create their own personal objectives and key results which align with team, department, and company goals.

-When you encourage this bottom-up process, you start seeing the IKEA effect in play.
-When employees set their own goals that align with top level goals, they value them even more than those objectives that are thrust down their throat.
-It takes a village to engage a workforce, not just human resources departments.
-When employees connect with and contribute to their company’s goals, a domino effect takes place.
-They begin to value their work, perform better, and positively influence the people around them.
+When you encourage this bottom-up process, you can see the IKEA effect at play.
+When employees set their own goals that align with top level goals, they value them even more than those objectives that are passed down to them.
+If employees can contribute to their company’s goals in tangible ways, they will hold their own work in higher regard, causing them to perform better and positively influence their peers and coworkers.